A Family History in Business

 Chase owns or holds interests in a diverse portfolio of companies operating in media, marketing, healthcare, technology, real estate, and private and public equity investments.
 Chase maintains his long-standing connection to the media industry through his company SocketLabs, a leading SaaS bulk email delivery service providing companies improved marketing capabilities.
 In 2015, he entered the healthcare market with the launch of Smile Exchange, a dental service organization providing high quality, affordable care, and Kleer, which supports dentists implementing their own dental care plans to meet their patients’ needs and grow their practice.

-He also maintains a diversified portfolio of real estate holdings, which include Davenport Investments, LLC, a domestic real estate portfolio company, Lenfest Jamaica Investments, LLC, which holds properties in the Montego Bay area of Jamaica, and Infinite Wealth, LLC, which invests in properties on the Florida Gulf Coast.
+He also maintains a diversified portfolio of real estate holdings, which include Davenport Investments, LLC, a domestic real estate portfolio company, Lenfest Jamaica Investments, LLC, which holds properties in the Montego Bay area of Jamaica, Infinite Wealth, LLC, which invests in properties on the Florida Gulf Coast and Sailfish Real Estate Capital, LLC investing in properties along the East Coast.
 Chase also makes direct investments in growing private companies via Cramer Mountain Growth Partners and Dublin Capital Partners, LP.

 Philanthropy and Community Vision